mkdoc/mkpi/doc/readme/macros.md

 <? @include {=path/to/folder} intro.md install.md license.md ?>
 ```

+Use this as shorthand when all the files to include are in the same directory.

 #### @exec

 Execute a command and parse the result into the AST stream: